-Congratulations on purchasing your new motorhome!
-Welcome to the wonderful world of RV'ing and to the Thor Motor Coach family of recreational vehicles.
+Congratulations with the ownership of your new motorhome and welcome to the wonderful world of RV'ing and to the Thor Motor Coach family of recreational vehicles.

 We sincerely thank you for choosing the Thor Motor Coach brand.
 Our mission is to produce quality motorized recreational vehicles designed to provide you with carefree, comfortable travel and vacationing for now and for many years to come.
 We are confident that you will find your new motorhome is 'Made to fit' your recreational aspirations.